 In order to inform and support first-time employers of foreign domestic helpers, the Ministry of Manpower in Singapore provides a mandatory course.
-The course can either be taken online (S$40, only in English) or as a lecture-based course ($28-30, in English or Mandarin).
-Employers who have successfully completed the course will receive a certificate within two working days – this is needed when applying for the helper’s work permit.
+The course can either be taken online (S$46, only in English) or as a lecture-based course (S$30-34.5, in English or Mandarin).
+Employers who have successfully completed the course will receive a certificate within two working days – this is needed when applying for the FDW work permit.

 The website and on-site lecture both take about three hours.
 If you take the online course, you have three months to complete it.
 During the course, you will learn what it means to be the employer of a domestic worker, how to understand the cultural background of your helper, developing and maintaining a healthy working relationship with your maid, as well as the important laws and guidelines regarding domestic workers.

 Note that the Ministry of Manpower can decide at their discretion to send employers to this course a second time.
 This is generally the case if an employer has changed helpers frequently.
-For instance, if you submit five work permit applications within a 12-month period, you will likely need to enroll for the orientation programme again.
+For instance, if you have changed more than 3 FDWs within a 12-month period, and want to apply for another FDW, you will likely need to enroll for the orientation programme again.
 In certain cases, employers will also need to be interviewed by an official from the Ministry of Manpower before they can submit another application.